MiaoLab20/gamd-openmm/README.md

 ## Installation
+1. You will need to start by installing [Anaconda Python 3.x](https://www.anaconda.com/products/individual#Downloads).
-This module has been tested with the most recent OpenMM installed using the instructions instructions in the [OpenMM User Guide - Section 2.2 Installing OpenMM](http://docs.openmm.org/latest/userguide/application.html#installing-openmm).
+2. Next, install OpenMM using the instructions found in the [OpenMM User Guide - Section 2.2 Installing OpenMM](http://docs.openmm.org/latest/userguide/application.html#installing-openmm).
+3. You'll need the AmberTools for doing the post MD analysis.
+You can do this by executing the following command:
+    ```
+    conda install -c conda-forge ambertools=20
+    ```
+4. Finally, you'll need the PyReweighting scripts, which can be cloned from the [PyReweighting Git Repository](https://github.com/MiaoLab20/PyReweighting).
+(NOTE:  If you are doing development on the GaMD module itself and want to use the test scripts, the PyReweighting project should be cloned in the same directory as the OpenMM-GaMD directory is cloned, so that they are adjacent.)

 ## Status